ToolSelf: Unifying Task Execution and Self-Reconfiguration via Tool-Driven Emergent Adaptation: Appendix

-\paragraph{Training Implementation Details.} All training experiments are implemented based on PyTorch 2.9.0 and Transformers 4.57.3.
-LoRA implementation uses the PEFT 0.18.0 library, with the training framework using ms-swift 3.12.0.
-For the RFT stage, distributed training employs the DeepSpeed 0.18.3 ZeRO-2 strategy (2 GPUs).
-Checkpoint saving occurs every 40 steps, retaining the 3 most recent checkpoints.
-Training progress is monitored via training loss, validation loss, and token accuracy to assess convergence.
-Final model selection is based on the checkpoint with the lowest eval\_loss on the validation set.
-For the KTO stage, training proceeds in single-process mode on 4 GPUs.
-Checkpoint saving occurs every 300 steps, retaining the 3 most recent checkpoints, with \texttt{load\_best\_model\_at\_end} enabled.
-Training progress is monitored via training loss, validation loss, KTO reward margins, and positive/negative sample losses to assess learning progress.
-Final model is automatically selected based on the optimal checkpoint with the lowest eval\_loss on the validation set.
-Both stages employ mixed precision training (bfloat16) with gradient checkpointing to optimize memory usage.
+The KTO stage uses single-process mode on 4 GPUs.
+Checkpoints are saved every 300 steps, with the most recent 3 retained, and \texttt{load\_best\_model\_at\_end} is enabled.
+Training monitors training loss, validation loss, KTO reward margins, and positive/negative sample losses, and the final checkpoint is again selected by the lowest eval\_loss on the validation set.
+Both stages use bfloat16 mixed precision and gradient checkpointing to reduce memory usage.